magpylib/magpylib/docs/examples/plot_09_compound_class.md

 Lets now add a body emcompassing our linear arrangement.
 We can do so by adding a new 3D-model with the `style.model3d.add_trace` method.
 If we intend only to use the plotly backend to display the system, only a `plotly` trace is necessary.

-A model3d trace is a dictionary containing the necessary information to draw a plot type depending on the chosen backend.
+A model3d trace is a dictionary containing the necessary information to draw a plot type, depending on the chosen backend.

 The `add_trace` method has the following signature:

 ```{code-cell} ipython3
 help(magpy.Collection().style.model3d.add_trace)
 ```

 In the case of building a `Collection` of many objects, it can become quite computationally expensive to display every single children.
-To avoid this issue, it is possible to deactivate the default reprensation of every children using the `set_children_styles` method.
+To avoid this issue, it is possible to deactivate the default representation of every children using the `set_children_styles` method.

 ```{code-cell} ipython3
 import magpylib as magpy